-- The post-COVID forecasts project a 75%+ decline in passenger traffic in 2020 followed by a recovery to 32 million (close to 2019 levels) by 2025 in the unconstrained scenario. - The operating restrictions attached to the grant of permission for North Runway are forecast to constrain traffic at Dublin Airport by 1.1 million passengers (-3.5%) in 2025, and result in a cumulative loss of 4.3 million passengers between 2022 and 2025. - The operating restrictions particularly impact on the recovery and growth of Aer Lingus and Ryanair, who are constrained at levels 4.4 % below the unconstrained case by 2025.
+- The post-COVID forecasts project a limited recovery in 2021 followed by a stronger recovery from 2022 onwards, with traffic reaching 32 million (close to 2019 levels) by 2025 in the scenario without operating restrictions. - The operating restrictions attached to the grant of permission for North Runway are forecast to constrain traffic at Dublin Airport by 1.8 million passengers (-6.6%) in 2023, and result in a cumulative loss of 6.3 million passengers between 2022 and 2025. - The operating restrictions particularly impact on the recovery and growth of Dublin based Irish carriers Aer Lingus and Ryanair.

-daa commissioned a separate analysis to assess and quantify the traffic impacts of the proposed operating restrictions during the post-COVID recovery.18 This chapter provides a summary of that analysis.
+daa commissioned a separate analysis to assess and quantify the traffic impacts of the proposed operating restrictions during the post-COVID recovery.21 This chapter provides a summary of that analysis.